 Olympic Regional Clean Air Agency (ORCAA): The ORCAA is responsible for regulating air quality in Puget Sound.
-During debris-causing disasters, the ORCAA provides advice on outdoor burning of debris and the removal and disposal of debris containing asbestos.
+During debris-causing disasters, the ORCAA provides advice on outdoor burning of debris and the removal and disposal of asbestos-containing debris.
 They also provide information and possible monitoring of air quality for debris operations that create large quantities of dust.
-Depending on the disaster severity, ORCAA can suspend part or all of the Washington Clean Air Act or Regulations I, II, and III.
+Depending on the disaster severity, ORCAA can suspend all or part of the Washington Clean Air Act or Regulations I, II, and III.